yaohuayang-uva/scTWAS-for-Lung-Cancer/README.md

+Single-cell TWAS of Lung Cancer

-This repository contains summary statistics of a single-cell transcriptome-wide association study (scTWAS) for lung cancer, along with R codes for developing gene expression prediction models across 38 cell types in non-neoplastic lung tissues.
-Below please find the brief information for each file.
+This repository contains summary statistics from a single-cell transcriptome-wide association study (scTWAS) of lung cancer, along with R scripts used to develop gene expression prediction models across 38 lung cell types in non-neoplastic lung tissues.

+Below is a brief description of the files included in this repository.

+Code
+1. enet.r

-1. enet.r: R code for developing gene expression prediction models in a given cell type using elastic net regression.
+R script for developing cell-type-specific gene expression prediction models using elastic net regression.

+2. utmost.r

-2. utmost.r: R code for developing cross-cell-type gene expression prediction models among 38 cell types.
+R script for developing cross-cell-type gene expression prediction models across 38 lung cell types using the UTMOST framework.

-Pseudobulk gene expression data needed for these two R codes are available for download at Gene Expression Omnibus (GEO; GSE227136).
-Genotype data needed for these codes were downloaded from dbGaP via our approved access to controlled-access dataset (phs003521).
-According to dbGaP data access policy, we are not allowed to publicly release any of these individual-level genotype data.
-Both pseudobulk gene expression and genotype data were originally reported in the paper by Heini M. Natri HM et al. Nat Genet 2024 (PMID: 38548990).
-We are happy to provide any details on the use of these codes to replicate our results to anyone who is interested in our work.
-Please direct your question to the primary coresponding author of this work, Dr. Yaohua Yang (vta8we@virginia.edu), who will respond in less than three working days.
+Input Data

+The pseudobulk gene expression data required to run the scripts above are publicly available from the Gene Expression Omnibus (GEO):

+GEO accession: GSE227136

+Genotype data used for model development were obtained from dbGaP under controlled access:

+dbGaP accession: phs003521

+Due to dbGaP data access policies, individual-level genotype data cannot be publicly redistributed in this repository.

+Both the pseudobulk gene expression and genotype datasets were originally reported in:

+Natri HM et al., Nature Genetics, 2024
+PMID: 38548990

+Researchers interested in reproducing the analyses should obtain the required datasets directly from GEO and dbGaP.

+scTWAS Summary Statistics

+The repository also contains summary statistics from scTWAS analyses for overall lung cancer and major histological subtypes.

+3. Overall_Lung_Cancer.zip

+Summary statistics of scTWAS results for overall lung cancer risk, including all tested genes across the 38 lung cell types.

+4. LUAD.zip

+Summary statistics of scTWAS results for lung adenocarcinoma (LUAD).

+5. LSCC.zip

+Summary statistics of scTWAS results for lung squamous cell carcinoma (LSCC).

+6. SCLC.zip

+Summary statistics of scTWAS results for small-cell lung cancer (SCLC).

+Each archive contains association statistics for all genes tested in each of the 38 cell types.

+Contact

+For questions regarding the use of the code or replication of the analyses, please contact the corresponding author:

+Dr. Yaohua Yang
+University of Virginia
+Email: vta8we@virginia.edu

+We will do our best to respond within three working days.